Marketers have a challenging job.

 No doubt about it.

-But SaaS marketers face an even tougher task.
+But SaaS marketing agencies and marketers face an even tougher task.

 Think about it:

 SaaS marketers have to market things that don’t make sense to the average person.
 Things that don’t even have a physical presence.
 Things with goofy names that only niche companies are interested in.